nikitavoloboev/data/docs/education/education.md

 I think [universities](university.md) are terribly inefficient & overpriced.
 I am building [Learn Anything](../ideas/learn-anything.md) to fully streamline gaining new knowledge and using it to build exciting [ideas](../ideas/ideas.md).

-University in my experience was way too stressful experience.
-Even now simply [asking questions to ChatGPT](https://twitter.com/pwang/status/1599520310466080771) with [Khan Academy](https://www.khanacademy.org) can cover majority of the school program.
+University in my experience was way too stressful.
+Even now simply [asking questions to ChatGPT](https://twitter.com/pwang/status/1599520310466080771) with [Khan Academy](https://www.khanacademy.org) can cover majority of school/university programs.

 There is [more and more homeschoolers](https://twitter.com/fatherhoodninja/status/1507112802879737864) and for good reason.
 There should be more tools built for them.
 Tools like [Primer](https://primer.com/), [Learney](https://www.learney.me) & [Synthesis](https://www.synthesis.is/).

 What's wild to me is just how [few people can write code](https://twitter.com/Ruchin_Kulkarni/status/1522063234378780672) still.
 I hope this number grows as it's incredibly empowering being able to automate parts of your life to focus on more fun and exciting things in life.

 ## Notes